Google 2-Step Verification

 - In case you will change your number, do not forget to replace phone number on Google account with the old number

 - Do not share the verification code to anyone

-Turn off Gmail 2-Step Verification
+How to Turn off Gmail 2-Step Verification?

 If you feel that you do not require 2-step verification for your Google/Gmail account.
 You may turn it off anytime by going to the account settings.

-Navigate to Google My Account then, reach on Step 7 as above and click on “TURN OFF” button, it may ask you for your existing password, enter your password and 2-step authentication will be turned off.
+Navigate to Google My Account then, reach on Step 7 as above and click on TURN OFF button.